seven1m/sooner.io/README.md

     cd ..
     git clone scripts.git scripts-working-copy

-The `scripts.git` directory is a bare repo to which you should push, e.g. on your local machine:
+The `scripts.git` directory is a bare repo to which you should push (see further explanation lower in this file).

-    git clone you@server:/path/to/sooner.io/scripts.git
-    cd scripts
-    echo -e "#!/bin/bash\n\necho 'hello world'" > hello.sh
-    git add hello.sh
-    git commit -m "First commit."
-    git push

-Every time you push to `scripts.git`, changes will be pulled automatically into the `scripts-working-copy` (don't make changes in there yourself -- they'll get overwritten!) and script details will be loaded into the database.

 ## Worker